Fotso/order-mgmt/README.md

 - Access the application:
 Open a web browser and navigate to **http://localhost:8080/order-mgmt/** to view the application.
+It is also possible to open the deployed version of the application here [https://event-analytica.an.r.appspot.com/](https://event-analytica.an.r.appspot.com/)

 #### Setting Up and Running the Application in Eclipse